melezhik/net-ping/README.md

 # SYNOPSIS

-A simple wrapper against Net::Ping to identify if host is alive.
+A simple wrapper around Net::Ping to identify if host is alive.

 # INSTALL